ClockSelect/myevic/README.md

   * Font A/B

         Change the display font.
-The font A is the new bold cool-looking font, font B is the guenuine Joyetech's font.
+You have two fonts available; choose what pleases you more.
+Choice is purely aesthetic.
+One may find the bolder font B more readable on some displays.

   * Temp °C/°F